Survivor (Tamil TV series) season 1: Season summary

 Sixteen castaways embarked on the journey of a lifetime in the pristine yet treacherous island in Zanzibar in the country of Tanzania.
 The contestants were divided into two tribes, Kaadargal, which was represented by the color yellow, and Vedarkal, which was represented by the color red.
 Eventually as the game goes on the remaining castaways will unite as one tribe.
 In first week, Gayathri from Kaadarkal and Lakshmi from Vedarkal are tribe leaders after facing challenges.
 Kaadarkal's first inaugural victory in the reward challenge caused them to underestimate their opposing tribe's mettle.
 On Day 5, Indraja and Srushti were eliminated from each of their tribes by each of their tribe leaders votes for being as a weak contestant of their tribe.
 However, both of them were later sent to an unknown island called Moondram Ulagam, which is an outcast twist tribe.
 When they arrived on the island they received a note saying "The Game Is Not Over Yet", which indicated that both Indraja and Srushti are not eliminated from the game; however on an unknown exile island away from their co contestants and original tribes.
 Here, the first immunity challenge was won by Vedarkal, which was a massive comeback of that tribe.
 At the first tribal council faced by the Kaadarkal tribe, Gayathri was blindsided by her fellow mates and was voted off.
 After the tribal council ended with Gayathri receiving the highest number of votes to be voted out, There was another twist.
 After Gayathri being voted out by her tribe she was sent to the island Moondram Ulagam.
 In Moondram Ulagam Indraja and Srushti, now Gayathri competed in a challenge but the contestant out of the three who loses the challenge will be permanently eliminated from the game.
 However, Srushti failed the challenge and was eliminated from the show.
 In second week, Vijayalakshmi from Kaadarkal and Amzath from Vedarkal are the tribe leaders.
 Again Vedarkal tribe won the successive challenges gaining consecutive rewards.
-Each tribe members were thought that skill to protect and defend themselves from any danger in the future of the game.
+Each tribe members were taught that skill to protect and defend themselves from any danger in the future of the game.
 Later each tribe members were compete and to expose their skills and hidden talents.
 Finally, Kaadarkal won the advantage for their upcoming immunity challenge.
 With a great comeback the Kaadarkal tribe won the successive challenges gaining their first immunity, which resulted in elimination of the Vedarkal tribe.
 During tribal council Parvathy received the highest number of votes to be eliminated and was eliminated; however, she also joined Moondram Ulagam and was not permanently eliminated.
 In Moondram Ulagam Indraja and Gayathri, now Parvathy competed in a challenge; however, Indraja failed the challenge and was permanently eliminated from the show.
 In third week, Umapathy from Kaadarkal and Nandha from Vedarkal are the tribe leaders.